Lever Brothers: Unilever

 In September 1929, Unilever was formed by a merger of the operations of Dutch Margarine Unie and British soapmaker Lever Brothers, named as a blend of the two firms' names.
 By 1930, it employed 250,000 people and in terms of market value, was the largest company in Britain.
 Unilever was the first modern multinational company.

-The Lever Brothers name was kept for a time as an imprint, as well as the name of the US subsidiary, Lever Brothers Company, and a Canadian subsidiary, Lever Brothers Limited.
+The Lever Brothers name was kept until the 1990s as an imprint, as well as the name of the US subsidiary, Lever Brothers Company, and a Canadian subsidiary, Lever Brothers Limited.
 Lever Brothers was sold to a US capital firm, Pensler Capital Corporation, and renamed Korex in 2008.
 Korex Don Valley assumed operations of the Lever Brothers Toronto plant.
 It has since closed and gone bankrupt.
 The Toronto plant is now being redeveloped into an office and industrial district by First Gulf Corporation.

 Presidents

-Among its presidents was Charles Luckman who in the 1950s championed the construction of the Lever House in New York City.
+Among its presidents was Charles Luckman, who, in the 1950s, championed the construction of the Lever House in New York City.
 Luckman left the company before the building's completion, moving on to a notable architectural career, including the design of Madison Square Garden, the Theme Building, the master plan for Los Angeles International Airport, the Aon Center, and major buildings at the Kennedy Space Center and Johnson Space Center.